Dope-Programmer/Golf-Race/README.md

     }
    </details>

-## 2.Start Method: Initializing the Map.
+## 2. Start Method: Initializing the Map.

 During start, it captures the camera's position and sets where objects should first appear.
 Then, it calls GenerateInitialObjects() to create the initial set of objects.